accordproject/cicero-template-library/src/minilatedeliveryandpenalty/README.md

 # A Late Delivery And Penalty (Mini)

-A Late Delivery And Penalty clause (mini).
+A Late Delivery And Penalty clause (Mini).